 Putin's official spokesman Dmitry Peskov told reporters on Monday, July 18, that the Kremlin was strongly opposed to the use of doping in sports.
 The athletes found guilty of doping should be punished accordingly, but punishing innocent athletes is unfair, Peskov said.

-Commenting on the publication in The New York Times about the intention of anti-doping agencies to ask the IOC to exclude team Russia from the Olympic Games, Pesjov said that one could proceed from official statements only, RBC said.
+Commenting on the publication in The New York Times about the intention of anti-doping agencies to ask the IOC to exclude team Russia from the Olympic Games, Pesjov said that one could proceed from official statements only.

 "We can not make our judgements on the basis of hypothetical information and newspaper sources.
 This is too serious a question," Peskov said.
 He also added that Russia would use a whole arsenal of legal tools to protect innocent Russian athletes.